awesomeeng/zephjs/docs/API.md

 <a name="ZephComponents+waitFor"></a>

 ### zephComponents.waitFor(name) ⇒ <code>Promise</code>
-Returns a promise that resolve when the component of the given name completes its definition and registration process.
+Returns a promise that will resolve when the component of the given name completes its definition and registration process.
 This is useful to ensure that component XYZ exists and is avialable before going off and doing something.
 Most of the time this is unneceessary